GPNEMBA’s Current Projects

 Greater Portland NEMBA is helping with all kinds of efforts to improve the mountain bike scene in Greater Portland.
 Greg O’Connor photo.

-GPNEMBA is working with land managers across Greater Portland to enhance mountain bike access, including trail system design, fundraising, and volunteer recruitment for trail maintenance and trail building.
-If you’re interested in working with GPNEMBA to enhance mountain bike access, or support our work, please reach out to us here.
+GPNEMBA is working with land managers across Greater Portland to enhance the regional mountain bike experience as well as broader recreation and conservation outcomes.
+This includes utilizing the best of modern trail design, fundraising, and volunteer recruitment for trail maintenance and trail building.
+If you’re interested in working with GPNEMBA to enhance mountain bike access and recreational trails in Greater Portland, please reach out to us here.

 Organizing volunteers to maintain and improve trail systems across Greater Portland